A debt collector’s threat to sue you usually produces terror.

 Due process, at its simplest form in a collection suit, means that you get legal notice and a right to contest the claim of any creditor before they take your property.

-So, the only way the average unsecured creditor can take your wages or your assets is to file a lawsuit, serve it on you (there’s your notice) and provide an opportunity for you to resist the suit by filing an answer.
+So, the only way the average unsecured creditor can take your wages or your assets is to file a lawsuit.
+Then it must serve the complaint on you (there’s your notice) .
+And you get an opportunity to resist the suit by filing an answer.